-Simply put, shadow work is a practice which brings awareness to these aspects of our personality/consciousness which we repress.
-All of the parts of ourselves that we would rather ignore and pretend didn’t exist.
+Simply put, shadow work is any practice which brings awareness to the aspects of our personality/consciousness which we repress.
+The parts of ourselves that we would rather ignore or pretend didn’t exist.

-Then once we are aware of these aspects we can begin to integrate them.
+Once we are aware of these repressed aspects we can begin to integrate them.
 Shadow work allows us to examine and release our negative traits without shame, and uncover the positive traits we have yet to embrace.

 Why Shadow Work Is Important

 When we only focus on the positive and refuse to address the negative, our spiritual practice becomes an escape from reality rather than an honest confrontation with it.
-Shadow work is an essential part of any spiritual practice.
+In this way, shadow work is an essential part of any spiritual practice.

-Many spiritual teachers and practitioners will use slogans like good vibes only or only focus on the positive, and while these may sound great on the surface, they leave a lot to be desired when it’s time to have much needed conversations.
+Many spiritual teachers and practitioners will use slogans like good vibes only or only focus on the positive, and while these may sound great on the surface, they leave us unprepared when it is time to dig deep and face a problem or have difficult conversations.

-This is what is known as spiritual bypassing, which is when we use our spirituality to avoid facing responsibility, accountability or negativity.
+This is what is known as spiritual bypassing, which is when we use spiritual practices or concepts to avoid facing responsibility, accountability or negativity.
 Our spirituality isn’t complete if it doesn’t adequately acknowledge all of reality, not just the parts we find pleasant.

 The Shadow Isn’t All Negative